Scheifele and Winnipeg take on Vancouver

-The Canucks are 16-18-3 against the rest of their division.
-Vancouver averages 9.4 penalty minutes per game, the fourth-most in the league.
+The Canucks are 16-18-3 against division opponents.
+Vancouver averages 9.4 penalty minutes per game, the fourth-most in the Nhl.
 Tyler Myers leads the team serving 41 total minutes.

-TOP PERFORMERS: Scheifele leads the Jets with 44 points, scoring 15 goals and adding 29 assists.
-Connor has six assists over the last 10 games for Winnipeg.
+TOP PERFORMERS: Scheifele has 44 total points for the Jets, 15 goals and 29 assists.
+Andrew Copp has seven goals over the last 10 games for Winnipeg.

-Quinn Hughes leads the Canucks with 26 total assists and has 28 points.
+Jordie Benn leads the Canucks with a plus-five in 31 games this season.
 Bo Horvat has four goals and six assists over the last 10 games for Vancouver.

 LAST 10 GAMES: Jets: 5-4-1, averaging 2.8 goals, 4.7 assists, 2.9 penalties and 6.9 penalty minutes while giving up two goals per game with a .935 save percentage.